Ex officio member: Andorra

+Australia

+Within the Australian political system, the Liberal–National Coalition is an alliance of centre-right political parties that forms one of the two major groupings in Australian federal politics.
+The two major partners in the Coalition are the Liberal Party of Australia and the National Party of Australia with each partner being a stand-alone organisation that elects its own leadership.
+The leader of the Liberals generally serves as the ex officio Leader of the Coalition whereas the leader of the Nationals serves as the ex officio Deputy Leader of the Coalition.

+In the above arrangement, when a Coalition is elected to government in Australia or the countries States or territories, convention is that the larger partner, usually the Liberals, hold the office of Prime Minister, Premier or Chief Minister whereas the smaller partner, usually the Nationals, hold office as the Deputy Prime Minister or Deputy Premier.
+The respective offices are determined based on the size of the respective alliance partner and their independently of one another chosen leader.

+The Coalition generally results in the Prime Minister or Premier from the respective jurisdiction being from a metropolitan area (the Liberals) and guarantees a rural or regional Deputy Prime Minister or Premier (from the Nationals).
+The Leader of the Nationals is usually given the right to choose his or her ministry within government by virtue of being the second-most senior position within the Coalition partnership.

 Botswana

-In Botswana's unicameral National Assembly, the President of Botswana and the Speaker of the National Assembly serve as the chamber's two ex-officio members.
+In Botswana's unicameral National Assembly, the president of Botswana and the Speaker of the National Assembly serve as the chamber's two ex-officio members.

 Brazil

 In the Empire of Brazil, some princes became members by right of the Imperial Senate once they turned 25.

-China

-According to the Constitution of the Chinese Communist Party, the General Secretary of the Central Committee must be a member of Politburo Standing Committee.
+In the current Constitution of Brazil, the President of the Federal Senate is an ex officio President of the National Congress, even though this office doesn't exist officially.

+Canada

+Judges of the Federal Court are ex officio members of the Federal Court of Appeal, and vice versa.

+France

+Former presidents of the Republic are ex officio members of the Conseil constitutionnel until death.

 Hong Kong

 As of 2022, the Executive Council of Hong Kong is still composed of ex officio members (official members since 1997) and unofficial members (non-official members since 1997).
 By practice the ex officio members include the secretaries of departments, i.e. the Chief Secretary, the Financial Secretary and the Secretary for Justice.
 Since 2002 all secretaries of bureaux are also appointed by the Chief Executive to be official members of the Executive Council.
 But since 2005 the secretaries of bureaux attend only when items on the agenda concern their portfolios.